guimaraesabrina/build_langsmith_agent_api/README.md

 ## Features

 - **Specialist Knowledge Areas**: The API leverages specific templates for various domains, including Data Engineering, MLOps, Machine Learning Engineering, and Data Science.
-- **Integration with Azure and OpenAI**: Utilizes Azure's infrastructure for OpenAI model deployments to handle requests efficiently.
 - **Dynamic Prompt Templating**: Supports dynamic templating for prompts using Langchain and LangSmith, ensuring versatility and relevance of the responses.
 - **Error Handling**: Robust error handling to manage and respond to execution failures.